devKaos117/tech.lib/tech.lib/Networks/TCP.md

 ---

 ## Definition
-One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[Networks/IP|IP]]. [[Internet Protocol Suite#3.
-Transport|transport]]
+One of the core protocols of the internet suite, TCP is a connection-oriented protocol that provides a reliable, in-order, byte-stream service to applications with loss-detection capabilities on top of [[Networks/IP|IP]].

 ## TCP Segment
 ```mermaid